 Having a recurring sore throat or sleep-disordered breathing can be a sign of tonsil inflammation, also known as tonsillitis.
 Even though tonsils are an important part of the body, sometimes a doctor will recommend tonsil removal, a procedure called a tonsillectomy.

 Patients of any age — children and adults — can have a tonsillectomy.
-According to The Nemours Foundation, constant visits to the doctor because of sore throats, difficulty swallowing or patchy, white blisters on the tonsils could signal a patient has tonsillitis.
+According to an article published in the Times of India, symptoms of tonsillitis includes sore throat, fever, pain while swallowing, hoarseness, visibly red and swollen tonsils and enlarged glands in the neck.
 The tonsils may be enlarged, which can lead to snoring, and a patient may have a slight fever or neck pain.

 To eliminate these symptoms, a doctor may suggest the patient has their tonsils removed.
 If you are having recurring problems with your tonsils or throat, consult a dental or medical professional.

 An ear, nose and throat doctor will most likely conduct the procedure in an outpatient surgical centre.
 The surgery usually lasts between one and two hours and the patient will be sent home shortly after the operation.

 According to the Mayo Clinic, there are a few steps that a patient should take prior to surgery.
 They should avoid any intake of medications containing aspirin for two weeks prior to the procedure and should provide their doctor a list of medications they take regularly.
 The patient will receive instructions from their doctor regarding how long to refrain from eating and drinking before surgery.

 On the day of the surgery, the patient will be sedated by an anaesthesiologist through an IV prior to the doctor's treatment.
 The doctor will remove both left and right tonsils from the back of the throat.
 Afterwards, the patient will likely feel soreness and experience some swelling.
 They should plan for at least 10 days of recovery time.